 - A cover letter providing the curricular context for the lesson and describing the impact of the lesson on students;

 - The original lesson plan including citations for all primary sources used;

 - Two to four examples of student work such as document scans, photographs of projects, or digital presentations;

-- A 30-60 minute video of lesson instruction.
-Picture and sound quality must be clear, however video will not be evaluated on production value.
+- Optional: A 30-60 minute video or photos of students engaged in the lesson.
+Picture and sound quality must be clear, however video or photos will not be evaluated on production value.

 - View winning lesson plans

 - Visit our how-to pages to begin planning your lesson